serg06/ffmpeg-lambda-layer-compile/README.md

 ### Building

+If the pre-built version doesn't work for you, you can build it yourself:
 - Run `./build.sh` to compile `ffmpeg` and `ffprobe` in a docker image
 - Run `./extract.sh` to extract them and zip them up
 - (Optional) Upload the .zip to an AWS Lambda Layer